phil-hawkins/spatial_qa/README.md

 #### image_dimentions

-The image size
+The image size.

 #### object_size

-Range of possible object sizes as a proportion of the image size
+Range of possible object sizes as a proportion of the image size.

 #### object_count

 How many objects in each image.
 Ramdomly selected from this range.

+#### questions_per_image

+The number of questions generated for each image

+#### stop_intersection

+If set to true, palcement of shapes is constrained so that bounding boxes don't intersect.

+#### out_dir

+The output directory for the dataset.

 #### file_prefix

-The image filename prefix
+The image filename prefix.

 #### image_count

-The number of images to be generated in the dataset
+The number of images to be generated in the dataset.

 #### thumbnail_scale

-Not currently used
+Not currently used.